-Since 2015, I’ve been the CTO for Lawrence Lessig, overseeing the technical operations of Equal Citizens, Equal Votes, America in One Room, Fix the College, Give Joe a Chance, and other projects.
+Since 2015, I’ve been the CTO for Lawrence Lessig, overseeing the technical operations of Equal Citizens, Equal Votes, Fix the College, and other projects.

 When Lessig ran for president in 2016, I built and launched a fundraising engine that generated over a million dollars in a month, which we (ironically?) invested in a campaign against corporate political fundraising.
 I’ve been hooked on politics ever since.